 Minor in Military Science

 The Army ROTC program in the Department of Military Science offers an academically challenging and practical curriculum that can be completed in eight semesters or in a compressed program of either four or six semesters.
 The military science curriculum supplements the university’s baccalaureate or postgraduate studies.
-The Army is prepared to award a commission to any deserving student based on both Army ROTC and academic achievement upon graduation.

 The scope of the military science curriculum is oriented toward developing the best all-around student who demonstrates leadership and managerial skill, reacts well under pressure, and understands general military subjects.
 Student cadets attend classroom conferences and a leadership laboratory program.